Information for applicants

 The aim of our Fellowship Programmes is to give the next generation of leaders the chance to explore issues of governance, social justice and the rule of law through an intensive four-week series of workshops, debates, visits and placements in the UK, reinforced by follow-up mentoring and support.
 Those who successfully complete the initial UK programme and year-long engagement become part of the distinguished JST Alumni, a network of over 500 Fellows across the region, continuing to exchange and collaborate with other members and participating in events.
 The JST Fellowship is for life.

-It is now possible to apply for the Spring 2017 Wider Europe Fellowship Programme.
-Applications for the Autumn 2017 Central Asia Fellowship Programme will open later in the year.
+It is now possible to apply for the Autumn 2017 Central Asia Fellowship Programme.

 Our FAQs page will give your more information about the dates of the programme and the application process.